 Shedding happens to everyone – at some level, anyone who chooses to scalp cool needs to expect shedding.
-For the majority of people this will start between 14 and 21 days after their first treatment, as the chemo’s effect on the follicles begins to show.
+For the vast majority of people this will start between 14 and 21 days after their first treatment, as the chemo’s effect on the follicles begins to show.
 Scalp cooling will protect your follicles and will minimise hair loss, but it can’t save every hair.

 The most shedding is likely to occur after rounds 2 and 3 – this can vary a little and depends on the drugs you are taking, but for the majority, the shedding will be at its worst after your second and third cycles.
 Mostly, after this, it will slow down, but it is likely that you will see some level of hair loss every day.

-Shedding will likely change if you swap drugs – for those changing from one to drug to another there may be an increase in shedding for a short while.
+Shedding will likely change if you swap drugs – for those changing from one to drug to another, there may be an increase in shedding for a short while.
 This is your follicles and body adjusting to the change in drug.
 It will likely happen 14 to 21 days after the first treatment on the new drug, but it can happen sooner too.

 Whatever you find works for you, go with it.

-Shedding and regrowth can happen at the same time – it may seem counterintuitive, but you will likely see hair loss as new hair starts to grow.
+Shedding and regrowth can happen at the same time – it may seem counterintuitive, but you will likely see hair loss happening as new hair also starts to grow.
 The two processes absolutely can happen at the same time.

 Post treatment shedding is also normal – unfortunately things won’t return to normal as soon as you finish chemo, so you need to expect shedding to continue for a little while.
-It can take many weeks for the drugs to work their way out of your system and 8 to 10 weeks of shedding isn’t unusual.
+It can take many weeks for the drugs to work their way out of your system and 8 to 12 weeks of shedding isn’t unusual.
 If shedding persists for longer than this is may be worth speaking to your doctor as other factors can affect hair retention, including low haemoglobin levels and anaemia.

 No matter how much you anticipate shedding, it can be so hard to cope with.
 But remember this is normal, you’ve done nothing wrong and it won’t last forever.
-Hang in there.
+Hang in there